-During the Year, the energy consumption of the Group is mainly from the electricity purchased, which was indirect emissions resulting from daily operation of our Hong Kong offices and warehouse and the travelling by the employees.
-The direct and indirect emission of carbon dioxide for the Year are 13.49 tonnes (2020: 7.57 tonnes) and 24.41 tonnes (2020: 34.5 tonnes) respectively.
+During the Year, the energy consumption of the Group was mainly from the electricity purchased, which was indirect emissions resulting from daily operation of our Hong Kong offices and warehouse and the travelling by the employees.
+The direct and indirect emission of carbon dioxide for the Year were 2.77 tonnes (2021: 13.49 tonnes) and 22.29 tonnes (2021: 24.41 tonnes) respectively.

-In the coming years, the Group will continue to encourage the use of teleconference and minimize business travel to reduce carbon emissions.
+In the coming years, the Group will continue to encourage the use of teleconference and minimise business travel to reduce carbon emissions.
+The Group targets to keep the carbon emissions at the similar low level as that of the Year.